-In the roller-coaster that is life, there are a lot of risks.
+In the roller-coaster that is life, there is a lot of risk.
 Some risks are necessary in order to progress anywhere meaningful.
 Other risks are unnecessary or the reward is not worth it, therefore they should be avoided.

 Although there are some subjective aspects to risk like we talked about a couple weeks ago, there are also some objective aspects.
 Read our previous post, How Risky Are You?

 Lets look at a common example of purchasing a home.
 When purchasing a house, there are a variety of risk; fire, flood, burglary, depreciation, liquidity, interest rate, etc.